eliemichel/MesoGen/README.md

 What is this?
 -------------

+This is a research prototype, meant to demonstrate the ideas presented in the paper [*MesoGen*](https://eliemichel.github.io/MesoGen) and provide a reference implementation to compare others with.

+It is important to note that it is not meant to be full featured production tool, so the user experience could be better.
+It is rather a tool used internally while developing the paper to iterate on ideas and compare various options.

+Nevertheless, it is usable as it is, and we are open to adding new features meant to make its use easier by non-technicians.

 Usage
 -----

 ### Download

-Precompiled binaries are only available for Windows, see the [last release]().
-On other OSes, you need to build from source.
+Precompiled binaries are only available for Windows, see the [last release](https://github.com/eliemichel/MesoGen/releases/latest).
+On any other OS, you need to build from source.

 **NB** If you happen to create a build for another OS, you are welcome to share it with us so that we can add it to the release downloads!